Home - Salad - Fresh Asparagus Salad with Goat Cheese

 Fresh raw asparagus is sweet and crunchy in a salad!

 This asparagus salad is a colorful mixture of fresh asparagus, radishes, sweet peas, baby greens and goat cheese, sauced with a creamy lemon dressing.
-It’s a perfect way to prepare asparagus for a spring or summer salad.

 A bowl and fork with a serving of asparagus salad.